Announcing our new format

-The Master of Science in Organizational Dynamics (MSOD) offers a series of foundation courses that are the academic bedrock of our program.
-Evidence-based application courses follow that allow students to evaluate and solve complex organizational problems.
+The MSOD program also offers evidence-based application courses that allow students to evaluate and solve complex organizational problems.
 All our courses incorporate practical strategies to apply academic lessons in the real world.
 Students may develop an individualized curriculum in collaboration with their advisors or focus their studies with a concentration.

 Our students are mid-career professionals with at least five years of career-level experience.
 They come from every sector of the global workplace, from small start-ups to nonprofits to large multi-national corporations and from both the public and private sectors.
 What unites our students is their passion for the people who are the heart of organizations.

 Community is important to the Organizational Dynamics Programs.
 Throughout the year, students, faculty, and alumni are invited to participate in social and professional networking events, attend lectures and discussions, and connect to the wider Penn community.
+Courses offered in a hybrid format, which include one or two in-person weekends on campus per term, offer opportunities for peers to network, collaborate, and inspire one another in a vibrant campus environment.

 MSOD curriculum